 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable SSO configuration guide with concrete URLs, field values, and step-by-step instructions for three major identity providers.
-Its main weaknesses are the monolithic structure (could benefit from splitting IdP-specific guides into separate files), the inclusion of project management content (rollout strategy) that inflates token usage without adding technical value, and the missing OIDC configuration despite being mentioned in the introduction.
+This is a solid, actionable SSO configuration guide with specific endpoint URLs, attribute mappings, and step-by-step instructions for three major identity providers.
+Its main weaknesses are the lack of validation/feedback loops in the technical workflow and the monolithic structure that could benefit from splitting IdP-specific guides into separate files.
+The rollout strategy and some enterprise considerations add bulk without proportional value for Claude's task execution.

 Suggestions

-Split IdP-specific configurations (Okta, Entra ID, Google Workspace) into separate referenced files to improve progressive disclosure and reduce main file length.
+Split IdP-specific configurations (Okta, Entra ID, Google Workspace) into separate referenced files to reduce the main SKILL.md size and improve progressive disclosure.

-Remove or significantly trim the Rollout Strategy section—this is project management guidance that doesn't help Claude configure SSO technically.
+Remove or significantly trim the Rollout Strategy section—it's project management guidance rather than technical instruction Claude needs to configure SSO.

 | Dimension | Reasoning | Score |